Compliance02 června, 2026

 Understand compliance risks that can cause a loss of good standing

 If your corporation fails to properly comply with its annual or biennial reporting requirements, or paying its state franchise taxes, then it is deemed to have “fallen out of good standing”.
 In some states, noncompliance with other statutory requirements, such as a failure to maintain the registered agent and office, can also result in a loss of good standing.
-The implications of the change in status from being in good standing to being delinquent, or not in good standing, if not remedied quickly and properly, can be quite serious and damaging—both to your business and to you personally as the owner of that corporation and the person doing business on its behalf.
+The implications of the change in status from being in good standing to being delinquent, or not in good standing, if not remedied quickly and properly, can be damaging, both to your business and to you personally as the owner of that corporation and the person doing business on its behalf.

 A state will not issue a certificate of good standing to the corporation, which is proof of good standing that is needed for various transactions.
 And continued non-compliance can result in the state administratively dissolving a domestic corporation or revoking its authority to do business in a foreign state.